51st-Vfw/JAFDTC/doc/README.md

 > For example, say System X in Configuration A is linked to Configuration B and System X in
 > Configuration B is linked to Configuration C.
 >
-> Changes to System X in Configuration C will be reflected in System X in both Configraution
+> Changes to System X in Configuration C will be reflected in System X in both Configrautions
 > A and B.

 Breaking a link preserves the configuration of the system at the time the link is broken.